Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 # 0. Define User Stories and Mockups
 ## User Stories (with MoSCoW Prioritization)

+## Client

 ### Must Have
+- As a client, I want to create my account, so I can follow trainings
+- As a client, I want to book a coaching session, so I can get personalized guidance
+- As a client, I want to connect to my account, so I can choose a coach

+### Should Have
+- As a client, I want to track my stats, so I can measure my progress.
+- As a client, I want to receive notifications before a training, so I don’t forget

+### Could Have
+- As a client, I want to access exercise videos, so that I can do the right movements

+### Won’t Have
+- As a client, I want to sync my data with my Apple Watch, so that I can integrate my workouts

+## Coach
+### Must Have
+- As a coach, I want to create an account, so I can post my profile on the platform
+- As a coach, I want to log in, so I can update my profile
+- As a coach, I want to log in, so I can check the profile of my clients and give personalized guidance
+- As a coach, I want to manage my availability, so my clients can book a slot

+### Should Have
+- As a coach, I want to see my reviews, so I can improve myself

+### Could Have
+- As a coach, I want to share pre-established nutrition plans, so I can save time

+### Won’t Have
+- As a coach, I want to receive notifications on my smartwatch, so I don’t miss messages

+## Admin
+### Must Have
+- As an admin, I want to manage user accounts, so I can help coaches and clients with their login problems.
+- As an admin, I want to see how many people register on the platform, so I can manage the flow.

+### Should Have
+- As an admin, I want to generate reports, so I can track platform growth.

+### Could Have
+- As an admin, I want to configure/add discount codes, so I can attract more users

 ### First wireframes

 [![Preview de la maquette](./maquette.png)](https://www.figma.com/site/pXa4R4BEWpKBJKWSCMSXLB/Untitled?node-id=0-1&t=jpmidpSvAxUgBVX2-1)

+# 1. Design System Architecture:
+### FitnessHub MVP Architecture

+**Front-end (Client side)**
+- Built with HTML, CSS, JavaScript
+- Provides UI for login, booking, workouts, nutrition, progress, and chat
+- Sends requests to the back-end via HTTP (REST API calls)

+**Back-end (Server side)**
+- Developed with Python (Flask or Django)
+- Handles authentication, business logic, user management, workouts, chat
+- Connects with database for storing/retrieving data

+**Database**
+- SQLite (lightweight, good for MVP)
+- Stores users, coaches, workouts, nutrition plans, progress, messages

+### Data Flow
+- User interacts with the front-end (HTML/CSS/JS).
+- The front-end makes an HTTP request to the Python back-end.
+- Example: POST /api/v1/users/login
+- The back-end processes the request and queries SQLite.
+- SQLite returns data (e.g., user profile, progress).
+- Python back-end formats response into JSON and sends it back.
+- Front-end updates the UI for the user.

 # 2. Define Components, Classes, and Database Design